Skip to main content

 Safety guidance

-• On host/admin flows, use si vault run -- <command> when secrets are required.
+• On host/admin flows, use si fort run -- <command> when secrets are required.

-• In SI runtime containers, use si fort ... for secret access.
+• For SI runtime workers, use si fort ... for secret access.

 • If a flag belongs to the native fort CLI, pass it after -- (example: si fort -- --host https://fort.aureuma.ai doctor).